muppet9010/Factorio-Biter-Revive/README.md

 - Any "unit" entity that breathes air is included in the revivie logic by default.
 This will include all vanilla Factorio biters and I assume most modded enemies as well.
 - At present the player's character and compilatron are excluded from reviving.
 There is also a mod setting to add additional prototype names for exclusion.
 - Revive chance is a scale based on mod and RCON settings using a min and max evolution range for a min and max revive chance.
 This should allow any desired effect to be achieved.
+- Multiple times a second the biters awaiting reviving will be processed and up to the maximum (max revives per second mod setting) performed.
+This is done to both allow an optional delay in reviving and to avoid loops of biters being revived and instantly dieing.